Spastinak/BeliefRevisionEngine/README.md

 ### prerequisites

-Before starting the python script you will have to install the required libraries using the following command in your commandline: <br>
+Before starting the python script you will have to install the required libraries using the following command below in your commandline: <br>
        ``` $ pip install -r PyLibraries.txt```

 ### Using the program

-To start the program you will have to run the command in your commandline: <br>
+To start the program you will have to run the command below in your commandline: <br>
        ``` $ python cli.py```

 To use the different logical operators look in the table below: